rbergm/PostBOUND/docs/source/setup.rst

 .. code-block:: bash

     cd db-support/postgres
-    ./postgres-setup.sh --pg-ver 17 --stop
+    ./postgres-setup.sh --pg-ver 18 --stop
     . ./postgres-start.sh

-This will pull the latest stable release of Postgres 17, compile it from source and initialize a new database cluster along with all required extensions (e.g., pg_hint_plan).
+This will pull the latest stable release of Postgres 18, compile it from source and initialize a new database cluster along with all required extensions (e.g., pg_hint_plan).
-The server will have a default user that correponds to your system username.
+The server will have a default user that corresponds to your system username.
 All binaries, data directory, etc. are placed under *postgres-server* in the working directory.
 A central challenge of this manual setup is that the Postgres binaries, etc. are not globally available, e.g., on your PATH.